-Your current situation can be depicted as "Revolution (Molting)" transforming into "Break-through (Resoluteness)".
+Your current situation can be depicted as "Conflict" transforming into "Retreat".

-In front of you lies "Lake", representing joy, pleasure, and attraction.
-Behind you lies "Fire" which transforms into "Heaven".
-That means that brightness and warmth are being transformed into strength and creativity.
+In front of you lies "Heaven", representing strength and creativity.
+Behind you lies "Water" which transforms into "Mountain".
+That means that danger and the unknown are being transformed into stillness and obstruction.

 The Situation